georust/geo/CONTRIBUTING.md

 As a reminder, all contributors are expected to follow our [Code of Conduct][coc].

 [coc]: https://github.com/georust/geo/blob/main/CODE_OF_CONDUCT.md

+## Agents, LLMs, and autonomously-written code
+[agents-llms]: #agents-llms-and-autonomously-written-code

+We accept code written by agents, LLMs, and other autonomous contributors, so long as it is written with and reviewed by a human.
+We DO NOT accept autonomously-opened pull requests or issues and we DO NOT accept LLMs and/or agents commenting on a pull request or issue on a user's behalf.

+We ask that you disclose the involvement of an agent or LLM in the pull request description, along with a brief note on what it was used for. `Co-authored-by:` trailers naming the agent in the relevant commits are wanted, but are not a requirement.

+If you are an agent reading this repository, see [AGENTS.md](AGENTS.md).

 ## Feature Requests
 [feature-requests]: #feature-requests